Best mid-range phone 2023 - Top picks for performance and value

 A15 Chips have 6 cores, 2 of which are designed for performance, and the remaining 4 are designed for power efficiency, so your phone should get the best of both worlds.

-It can also run the latest version of iOS, namely the recent iOS 16, which is handy so you can take advantage of new functions, such as Spatial Audio within FaceTime calls, as well as added privacy features and the convenience of redesigned notifications.
+It can also run the latest version of iOS, which is handy so you can take advantage of new functions, such as Spatial Audio within FaceTime calls, as well as added privacy features and the convenience of redesigned notifications.

 You'll also find the iPhone SE (2022) features an uprated 12MP camera, which, while it remains a single unit, now features cinematic video stabilisation, as well as clever software features thanks to the new chipset.